 Reinforcing Joists When You Can’t Get Underneath

-Some crawlspaces are not DIY friendly; not providing enough room to work.
+Some crawl spaces are not DIY friendly and do not provide enough room to work.
 In these cases, you can still reinforce joists and eliminate weak or squeaky areas by accessing the joists from above.
-However, this is going to be a much bigger job and is best left for doing when you are going to replace the flooring anyway.
+However, this will be a much bigger job and is best left for when you replace the flooring anyway.

 Doing this requires removing the surface flooring.
-In some cases, such as carpeting, the flooring can be saved and reused; but with other types of flooring, you may as well plan on doing a remodel, as there is no way of removing the flooring, without damaging it.
-In either case, once the flooring is up, you’ll be able to see the subfloor.
+In some cases, such as carpeting, the flooring can be saved and reused, but with other types of flooring, you may as well plan on doing a remodel, as there is no way of removing the flooring without damaging it.
+In either case, you can see the subfloor once the flooring is up.

 Working on the joists from above will require cutting out sections of the subflooring.
-The temptation will be to cut as little as possible, so as to minimize the amount of subflooring that you will need to replace.
+The temptation will be to cut as little as possible to minimize the amount of subflooring that you will need to replace.
 However, to properly reinforce a floor joist, you will need to reinforce a large span, at least six feet long.

-Any reinforcement will require removing the plywood subfloor from the centerline of the floor joist on one side of the joist to the centerline of the joist to be reinforced, if you are reinforcing from only one side.
-The reinforcement should be made of softwood plywood that is at least ¾ inch thick.
+If you are reinforcing from only one side, any reinforcement will require removing the plywood subfloor from the centerline of the floor joist on one side of the joist to the centerline of the joist to be reinforced.
+The reinforcement should be made of softwood plywood that is at least ¾ inches thick.

-All subfloor replacements must be made in such a way that the new subflooring is properly supported.
-This means that the edges which are parallel to the direction of the floor joists must rest on the joists themselves.
+All subfloor replacements must be made so that the new subflooring is properly supported.
+This means that the edges parallel to the direction of the floor joists must rest on the joists themselves.
 In new home construction, adjacent pieces of subflooring share the top of the floor joist, with each piece set so that it goes halfway across the joist.
 This allows enough surface for both pieces of subfloor to be nailed to the floor joist.

 - Identify squeaky spots by carefully walking the floor.
-Mark each of the squeaky spots for further investigation.
+Mark each squeaky spot for further investigation.
 While investigating the subfloor, look for signs of dampness or rot.
 Poke suspect areas with something sharp to see if they feel mushy.
-Those which are spongy should also be marked for replacement.
+Spongy areas should also be marked for replacement.
 Now is the perfect time to make repairs and solve problems that are causing issues, so be thorough in your investigation.

-- If damage is extensive, get in touch with your homeowners insurance agent before doing any more work.
+- If the damage is extensive, contact your homeowners insurance agent before doing any more work.
 You may need to file a claim.

 - Once you’ve marked all the bad spots, draw chalk lines so you’ll know where to cut.
 Any cuts you make parallel to floor joists need to be down the nearest joist’s center line.
 You have to have a way to attach new plywood to reinforce the joists.

-- Use a circular saw to remove damaged areas of plywood, setting your blade to 1/8 inch deeper than the thickness of the plywood.
-Are there a lot of problem spots?
-You might save yourself some time and effort by prying up entire pieces of damaged subfloor and replacing them instead of cutting lots of holes.
+- Use a circular saw to remove damaged areas of plywood, setting your blade 1/8 inch deeper than the thickness of the plywood.
+Are there many problem spots?
+You might save time and effort by prying up entire pieces of damaged subfloor and replacing them instead of cutting lots of holes.

-- For areas close to walls where your saw can’t reach, use a hammer and chisel or a multitool to cut through the damaged wood. keep in mind that there are nails running through the subflooring, which can get caught in your saw blade and either damage the saw blade or sever the nail, sending pieces of it flying off.
+- For areas close to walls where your saw can’t reach, use a hammer and chisel or a multitool to cut through the damaged wood.
+Keep in mind that nails run through the subflooring, which can get caught in your saw blade and either damage it or sever the nail, sending pieces of it flying off.

 - Inspect the joists underneath the areas you have opened up to provide access.
 If they appear to be sagging, you may have to bite the bullet, go under the house, and follow the instructions for bracing joists with plywood above.
-Luckily, you can do part of the work from above.
-Once any problems have been addressed, you can move on with installing new subfloor for patching damaged spots.
+Luckily, you can do some of the work from above.
+Once the problems have been addressed, you can install a new subfloor to patch the damaged spots.

 - Plywood usually comes in 4×8 foot sheets, although some venues carry different sizes.
 Choose the same thickness as the existing subfloor and purchase enough to account for all the damaged areas, plus a little extra in case you’ve made erroneous measurements.